Human Resource Development

 【Enhancing childcare/nursing care leave systems, etc.】

-To support our employees for balancing childcare and work, we have introduced prenatal and postnatal leave and childcare leave systems that exceed legal standards.
+To support our employees for balancing childcare and work, we have introduced prenatal and postnatal leave and childcare leave and related systems that exceed legal standards.

-The childcare leave system provides a maximum two-year leave after the birth of a child, employees may also work shortened hours up to the time their children complete the third grade of elementary school.
+The childcare leave system provides a maximum two-year leave after the birth of a child.
+In addition, we offer support that is more generous than legal requirements: measures to enable flexible working styles—such as the shortened working hours system, staggered working hours, and work-from-home system (up to 10 times per month)—are available until the child completes the third grade of elementary school.
 These benefits exceed statutory standards.
 Nursing care leave provides for a total of 93 days per family.

 For the acquisition of annual paid leave, in addition to planned acquisition of 5 or more days, we enhance flexibility through a half-day leave system and an expired leave accumulation system.